snapscript/snap/README.md

 #### Class

 A class is the most basic type.
-It contains variables and functions that can operate on those variables.
+It contains variables, and functions that can operate on those variables.
 Once declared a type can be instantiated by calling a special function called a constructor.
 There are two primary categories of class, the abstract class and the concrete class.
 An abstract class represents a generic concept and as such cannot be instantiated.
 Below is an example of an abstract class.